 Across the Valley Partnership Health and Safety is taken very seriously, this includes safe guarding and internet safety.
 You are welcome to come in and talk to us about our policies and procedures.
-Despite our most recent audit scores of over 96%, works is always continuing to review and improve this important sphere of our work.
+Despite our most recent audit scores of over 96%, work is always continuing to review and improve this important sphere of our work.

 We take our duty to safeguard and promote the welfare of children extremely seriously.
 Our Designated Child Protection Officer is Mrs Deborah Eveleigh.
 Our Deputy Designated Child Protection Officers are Mrs Monk and Mr Rob Roffey.
 We have an expectation that all staff and visitors to our school will behave in a way which ensures our children are safeguarded at all times.
 This expectation involves a duty for any safeguarding concerns to be reported.
 Devon Safeguarding information can be found at: